 Request your absentee ballot beginning on January 1 of 90 days before the date of an election.
-Return it in-person before the close of polls (7:30 p.m.) on November 4 to your county board of elections or drop it in the mail (make sure it is postmarked no later than the day before the election.
+Return it in person before the close of polls (7:30 p.m) on Election Day to your county board of elections or drop it in the mail (make sure it is postmarked no later than the day before the election.

 Early In-Person Voting:

 You can cast your ballot in person during the absentee voting period.
 Check with your county board of elections for locations.

 On Election Day: